 Management of the Bank is responsible for the preparation of the annual business report in accordance with the requirements of the Law on Accounting of the Republic of Serbia.
 In accordance with the Law on Audit of the Republic of Serbia and Decision on Amendments and Supplements to the Decision on External Audit of Banks, it is our responsibility to express an opinion on the compliance of the annual business report for the year 2014 with the financial statements for the same financial year.
-In our opinion, financial information disclosed in the annual business report for the year ended December 31, 2014.
+In our opinion, financial information disclosed in the annual business report for 2014 is consistent with the audited financial statements for the year ended December 31, 2014.